samthomson/fullstack-typescript-starter/README.md

 # todo

-- all of the above
-- readme install setup instructions
-- ports in env
 - enum actions
 - payloads or whatever proper convention is for the actions

+- mysql with migrations
+- ci works on circle
+- shared declarations
+- shared prettier spec
+- swap express for koa

+- readme install setup instructions
+- docker-compose prod (start not watch server)
+- deploy/re-deploy bash script

+Note: when changing env vars for the client, the client must be rebuilt, as that is when env vars are built into the clients transpiled code